ThomasScialom/QuestEval/README.md

 We also provide more examples in the Jupyter notebook *example/Examples.ipynb*.
 The notebook also contains all the code to reproduce the results in the paper *SAFEval: Summarization Asks for Fact-based Evaluation*.

-For using a virtual jupyter environment:
+To run the notebook in your environment:

 ```
 (questeval) $ conda install jupyter